MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

  **FINANCIAL ORIENTATION MISSING**
  New functionality for the DAIL Scrubber for PEPR Messages about Financial Orientation Date Missing.
 Script will find a couple of dates that may be appropriate and allow user to chose or select their own date, then it will update EMPS and case note the action. *Completed by Casey Love (@C-Love, Ramsey County).
 Resolved issue #2529.*

+ ### NOTES
+ **PARIS MATCH**
+ This is a script that case notes a PARIS match action.
+This can be used to case note if the match was resolved or if a notice was sent to the client.
+Worker also indicates the month of the match, Household member, State where the match occurred, the matched program, and the resolution code used. *Completed by Mel Fox (@MelissaFox-Stearns, Stearns County).
+Resolved issue #2412.*

+ ### NOTICES
+ **OUT OF STATE**
+ This script will generate a word doc notice for out of state inquiry. added button to main menu. **Completed by Kenny Lee (@kennyasalee, Ramsey County).
+Resolved issue #2053.*